-The best weapons to make and use in 'Mass Effect: Andromeda'
+The Best Weapons in Mass Effect: Andromeda | Digital Trends

-Mass Effect: Andromeda is full of weapons, both that you find out in the world and that you can craft on your own.
-With so many options — and less-than-stellar menus — it can be difficult to tell which guns actually worth the resources, especially since you need crafting materials to build weapons and “research data” to unlock them.
+Mass Effect: Andromeda has nearly 70 weapons to find, research, and craft, plus I–X upgrade tiers for each gun.
+With so many options — and not nearly enough research data in a single playthrough to upgrade every weapon — it can be difficult to tell which guns are actually worth the resources.

 You’ll unlock the best weapon blueprints as you advance beyond Level 25, so keep plugging away at quests to grab access to the best of the best.
-That said, here are some of the most powerful and versatile weapons in the Andromeda galaxy, whether you like a close-range shotgun or hyper-accurate sniper.
+That said, we’ve collected our picks for the most powerful and versatile weapons in the Andromeda galaxy, so you don’t waste time fighting Kett with a terrible weapon.

-More: Our guide will help you make Mass Effect: Andromeda perform stellar on your PC
+Whether you prefer a close-range shotgun, hyper-accurate sniper, or a hammer to bash foes, we recommend limiting yourself to these weapons.

 Falcon Assault Rifle